mtlynch/mtlynch.io/content/retrospectives/2021/10/index.md

 * **Result**: Made progress but didn't publish a chapter
 * **Grade**: D

-TinyPilot got busy enough again that I didn't have much time to write this month, so I'm not sure when I'll be able to pick up the book again.
+TinyPilot got busy enough again that I didn't have much time to write this month.
+Sadly, I'm going to put the book on hold indefinitely, since TinyPilot still needs my full attention.

 ### Start development on a monthly service-based software complement to TinyPilot

-* **Result**: XX
+* **Result**: We're still at the design stage, but for good reasons
 * **Grade**: B-

-TODO
+I was hoping to start development by the end of the month, but there are more design questions than I anticipated.
+Still, I don't feel too bad about the delay because investing more in up-front design will save us time on the initial implementation overall and prevent us from locking ourselves into bad decisions.

 ### Finalize the design of the Voyager 2

-* **Result**: XX
+* **Result**: We finished all testing on the first Voyager 2
 * **Grade**: A

-TODO
+We're running a little late on this, but we're still on track to ship the first Voyager 2 by the end of November.
+The electrical engineers have built several prototypes, and they've passed all testing, so we're now in the process of ordering the first production batch from a PCB manufacturer.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats